-Preponderance of the Evidence - The greater weight of the credible evident, often described as "more likely than not" that something occurred or did not occur.
+Preponderance of the Evidence - Also often described as "more likely than not," means that the greater weight of the evidence establishes that something more likely than not did or did not occur.
 Preponderance of the evidence is the standard for determining violations of the Student Conduct Code.